jfrogren/hemsida/content/posts/don-cherrys-lätthet.md

 ---

-{{% blockquote %}} Douglas Adams, The Hichhikers Guide to the Galaxy Flying is learning how to throw yourself at the ground and miss.
+{{< blockquote />}} Douglas Adams, The Hichhikers Guide to the Galaxy Flying is learning how to throw yourself at the ground and
-{{% /blockquote %}}

 {{<  'Don liked to drop in and do his thing';